ahelal/avm/README.md

 ## Why

 - If you need to install multiple version of ansible and add python packages withouth effecting your global python installation.
-- Running multi version on CI for testing i.e. travis
+- Running multi version on CI for testing i.e. travis, concourse, jenkins, ...
 - Using the development version of ansible to test and using stable version for production

 ## how